-All employees have the right to request flexible working and to have their request considered seriously by their employer.
+All employees have the right to request flexible working from the first day of their employment, and to have their request considered seriously by their employer.
+Employees can make up to two requests in any 12 month period.

 Legislative Framework Employment Act 2002: This broadly sets out the intention to provide the right for employees with children to request to work flexibly.